 Sometimes people find it difficult to select 8 cards from 70, because they then have to process too much information at one time.
-An alternative is to place 5 cards at a time on the table and for each iteration ask the player to select only one card that best suits.
+An alternative is to place 5 cards at a time on the table and for each iteration ask the player to select the card that suits best.
 This will give you an initial selection of 14 cards, from which the player should then choose just 8.